 The following environments, on the other hand, are typically not for those capable of fulfilling their daily living needs.
 Often times, families and/or guardians seek out the following facilities for their loved one with a disability.
 This portion of the guide is intended to assist families and guardians of individuals with disabilities in finding an environment that will provide a proper level of care for that individual with a disability.
 Keep in mind that it is important to include your loved one throughout the search process.
 Make certain you understand his/her desires.
 If you currently care for an individual with a disability, the following may help you and your loved one determine the most appropriate environment.

 A third, relatively independent living environment can be found in assisted living or supported living facilities.
 These facilities are for those individuals that need assistance with daily living activities but still wish to live as independently as possible.
 Although some assistance is needed, constant care is not required.
-This environment is the most independent of all group facilities.
-Unfortunately, however, most facilities of this nature are intended for individuals over the age of 60.
-Nonetheless, there are more and more of this type of facility becoming available for younger individuals with disabilities.
-Following are a few questions you may want to address in order to determine if this environment is most appropriate.
+You or your loved one should be generally capable of caring for themselves, with the exception of minor daily activities such as meal preparation, bathing, dressing, etc.

 If you indeed feel this environment is best for your loved one, it is extremely important you take great care and consideration when choosing a facility.
 Involve your loved one throughout the decision-making process as much as possible.
 It is especially important to take your loved one's interests into consideration, as many facilities will offer specialized programs.
 Tour the facilities several times at different points throughout the day so that you can get a clear picture of the environment.
 Throughout your research take special note of the following:

-As you can see, there are very many factors you want to take into consideration.
+As you can see, there are very many factors to take into consideration.
 You want to make certain that the facility offers a stimulating, comforting environment, one that your loved one will be happy to call home.
-For more tips on how to select an Assisted Living facility as well as assistance in locating facilities throughout the United States, visit Assisted Living Info.
+Your primary focus should be to find an environment that will best complement your loved one's personality and capabilities.

 The preceding guide was derived from the following sources: